byteskode/byteskode-mailer/README.md

 ### `send(type:String, data:Object, callback(error, mail))`
 Send will compile [mail template](https://github.com/niftylettuce/node-email-templates) found at a path obtain using the `type` parameter and `templateDir` configuration options and set `html` value to data.
 [View for sample](https://github.com/byteskode/byteskode-mailer/tree/master/views/emails) template directory layout.

-Before send all mails are persisted to mongodb using mongoose before send.
+Before send all mails are persisted to mongodb using mongoose.
 Data object should constitute valid [nodemailer email fields](https://github.com/nodemailer/nodemailer#e-mail-message-fields) plus other data to be passed to mail template.

 *Note: Current attachment are not supported*